 Florence is the center of the Italian Renaissance and responsible for the rebirth of Europe after the fall of the Roman Empire.
 For such a small village, Florence is home to many attractions.
 You’ll find iconic bridges, secret corridors, viewpoints, churches, museums, gardens, and more.
 This article is dedicated to the top Florence attractions and monuments.

 There are so many things to do in Florence we broke it up into 5 categories.
 Use the menu below to put together your ideal itinerary in Florence.

 12. Giardino Bardini (Bardini Gardens)

-Oltrarno is the Florentine equivalent to Rome’s Trastevere which is a sort of bohemian district.
+Oltrarno is the Florentine equivalent to Rome’s Trastevere, which is a sort of bohemian district.
 Admittedly less bohemian than Trastevere but similarly quiet due to its location.
 The word Oltrarno literally means “the other side of the Arno” and can be reached by crossing any of Florence’s central bridges.

-The gardens are part of a renaissance villa of the Bardini family.
+The gardens are part of a Renaissance villa of the Bardini family.
 These curated gardens are home to phenomenal views of Florence.
 The gardens are famous for two main attractions.
-First, a wisteria tunnel best viewed during the summer bloom starting in April and ending towards October.
+First, a wisteria tunnel is best viewed during the summer bloom starting in April and ending towards October.
 And second, a long medieval staircase that carries you to one of the best views of the city.